 Using these scores you can determine which attributes are important to the customer and how well you are delivering them.
-This is where you need to focus your improvement efforts.
+This helps you to understand where you need to focus your improvement efforts.

-This approach has the advantage of being quite clear cut to implement but the attribute list needs to be complete.
+This approach has the advantage of being quite clear cut to implement but the attribute list needs to be comprehensive.

 The other issue with this approach is it increases the length of the survey (remember our goals).
-However, done carefully this work well.
+However, done carefully this works well.

-Take care that you only include the attributes that are really essential otherwise you will grow a Christmas Tree survey: one with all sorts of things hanging off it.
+Take care that you only include the attributes that are really essential otherwise you will grow a Christmas Tree survey: one with all sorts of questions hanging off it.

 Attribute questions can make the task of identifying the driver attributes a little easier because the statistical analysis is relatively simple; predominately linear regression models.

 Unintended Skewing of Results